| |

 Castle Golf Club when he won the Wotherspoon Medal in 1897.
 Later that year Val and Ed sailed for America and were appointed to Ardsley Golf

-Club, NY.
 In September 1897 Val Fitzjohn defeated John Shippen, the first black American golfer in a 36 hole match at Ardsley.
-In December
+The report in the New

 In the winter of 1898 the Fitzjohn brothers traveled south and were the first pros to be appointed to Bon Air Golf Club, Augusta, GA (later